getsentry/action-release/README.md

 ## Releases

-The `build.yml` workflow will build a Docker image every time a pull request merges to `master` and upload it to [the Github registry](https://github.com/orgs/getsentry/packages?repo_name=action-release), thus, effectively being live for everyone even if we do not bump the version.
+The `build.yml` workflow will build a Docker image every time a pull request merges to `master` and upload it to [the GitHub registry](https://github.com/orgs/getsentry/packages?repo_name=action-release), thus, effectively being live for everyone even if we do not bump the version.

 NOTE: Unfortunately, we only use the `latest` tag for the Docker image, thus, making use of a version with the action innefective (e.g. `v1` vs `v1.3.0`).
 See #129 on how to fix this.